Sunday, May 31, 2026

 Looking at the schedule, new seasons are launching in May and September while new characters are launching in June, August, October and December.
 As for July and November, I think they're gonna see mid-season patches.
 Honestly, if Caitlyn actually came out in February instead of January, that could've provided more flexibility at the start.

-While my previous expectations have changed since I realized that Senna, Character 4, Character 5 and Character 6 are highly likely to come out in June, August, October and December and the Season 2 trailer may not drop at all because of the fact that character releases are mostly separate from season releases, my prediction of revealing the fourth character of the year and updating the roadmap to reveal the rest of the things during the Friday Showcase at Evo Vegas 2026 is still in play.
-If you're interested in reading the article about 2XKO in 2026 and the things I went over, you can click the link to the post below.
+While my previous expectations have changed since I realized that Senna, Character 4, Character 5 and Character 6 are highly likely to come out in June, August, October and December and the Season 2 trailer may not drop at all because of the fact that character releases are mostly separate from season releases, my predictions of revealing the fourth character of the year and updating the roadmap to reveal the rest of the things during the Friday Showcase at Evo Vegas 2026 are still in play.
+If you're interested in reading the article about everything coming to 2XKO in 2026 and the things I went over, you can click the link to the post below.

 https://rpggameroom.blogspot.com/2026/04/huge-news-for-2xko-in-2026.html